Make Family Memories with the Lansing Lugnuts

 The Lugnuts know how to keep the fun going all season long.
 Their promotions page is brimming with events, themes, and deals.

-You can also attend on a night they offer fireworks, giveaways, or special theme nights like Harry Potter Night or Big Lug’s Birthday Party.
+You can also attend a Lugnuts game on a night they offer fireworks (which is super fun), giveaways, or special theme nights like Wizarding Weekend or Star Wars Night.

 3 – Kids Can Run the Bases and More!